ajc2/sbdoc-cc/instruction/sndstop.md

 # SNDSTOP #
 Stops all sound that is currently playing.

-***This instruction is only available in version 3.3.0.*
+***This is only available in version 3.3.0. and above.*
-This version is currently only available in Japan, so this feature will throw an error upon use in other regions.**
+If you plan on writing your program for compatibility with previous versions, don't use this feature.**

 ## Description ##
 `SNDSTOP` immediately stops all sounds playing on the system.